Kakamotobi/Learned/DSA/18-Graphs.md

 - DFS is often preferred to visit every node as it is a bit simpler.
 - Keep track of vertices that have already been "visited", effectively "crossing it off" from other vertices' list of connections in order to prevent possible infinite loops.
   - Ex: once vertex `A` has been visited, cross it off from `B` and `C`'s list of connections by using a hash table as an auxiliary structure.
+- *Preorder DFS records a node as it is encountered.*
+- *Postorder DFS records a node only after it has no more neighbors to explore (dead-end).*
 #### Example
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/DSA/refImg/depth-first-graph-traversal.png" alt="Depth-First Graph Traversal" width="60%" />
 </p>

 - Depth-first traversal starting from `A` will result to a traversal of `["A","B","D","E","C","F"]` when using the recursive approach and `["A","C","E","F","D","B"]` when using the iterative approach.
+#### DFS Applications
+- Cycle Detection
+  - If you visit a node that has already been visited, there is a cycle.
+- Finding Connected Components of a Graph
+  - Run DFS on a random node to find a connected component in the graph.
+  - Then, run DFS on an unvisited node to find another connected component.
+- Topological Sort
+  - Finding a valid order to execute tasks in a Directed Acyclic Graph.
+  - If node `A` points to node `B`, node `A` must be done before node `B`.
+  - Reversing a DFS Postorder traversal of a DAG will always return a valid Topological Sort of it.
+- Maze Generation
+  - Instead of inserting neighbor nodes in order, randomly insert them into the stack.
 ### Breadth-First Traversal
 - Explore all neighbors at current depth first before moving on down the branch.
 - BFS is generally better in finding the shortest path (or just any path) between two nodes, since it doesn't have to go all the way down a path before moving on to the next path.